-No. Travel insurance is not included in any of our packages.
+No. Travel insurance is not included with your surf coaching trip.

-It is mandatory that you have valid and relevant insurance on our surf coaching trips.
+However, it is mandatory that you have valid and relevant insurance.
 Renegade Surf Travel can not be held liable for any losses.

 The Maldives is a true surfers paradise offering perfect left and right reef breaks that are powerful yet forgiving.
 This makes it the perfect destination for surf coaching.
 The waves give you plenty of speed to work on new techniques without being too fast and shallow.